grexor/pybio/README.md

 The above command fetches the chr1 sequence from 450000-20..450000+20, the resulting sequence is of length 41.

-#### Annotate genomic position
+#### Annotating genomic positions

-Given a genomic position, we can retrieve the gene at the position and the closest upstream and downstream gene on the same strand:
+Given a genomic position, we can quickly retrieve the gene, transcript, exon and utr5/3 information at the given position.
+If there are several features (genes, transcripts, exons, UTR regions) at the specified position, they are all returned.

 ```
+# annotate position
-(gene_up, gene_id, gene_down, gene_interval, gene_feature) = pybio.genomes.annotate("hg38", "1", "-", 450000)
+genes, transcripts, exons, utr5, utr3 = pybio.genomes.annotate("hg38", "1", "+", 11012344)

+# print all genes that cover the position
+for gene in genes:
+   print(gene.gene_id, gene.gene_name)
+   print(gene.start, gene.stop)
 ```

 The above command would return:

 ```
-      gene_id: ENSG00000237094
-gene_interval: (379972, 450701, 'i')
- gene_feature: 'intron'
-      gene_up: 'ENSG00000284733'
-    gene_down: 'ENSG00000228463'
+[pybio] loading genome annotation for homo_sapiens with Ensembl version 109
+ENSG00000120948, TARDBP
+11012343, 11030527
 ```

-There is gene ENSG00000237094 at position 450000, specifically the position is in an intron of the gene spanning the region 379972..450701.

-#### Importing genome annotation

-pybio imports genome annotations from Ensembl or from a GTF file.
-The Ensembl import is from the TAB separated file generated by querying Biomart.
+You can also easily access all transcripts of each gene with `gene.transcripts` and all exons of each transcript with `transcript.exons`.

 #### File formats